SamuelLeGall/ioggoma/README.md

   }
 }
 ```
-You should never change the left size, only the right size.
+You should never have to change the left size, only the right size.
 In the above example,do NOT change PageNotFound, title and goBackMainMenu.

 ### Add a theme
 Choose a tag.